 - A ‘part’ of the UNESCO World Heritage Sites – (read the section ‘A Misconception‘ below for more details about this)

-…and come on!
-Just look at the photos in this post; it’s a beauty that you must absolutely see!
-The other rice terraces won’t certainly be as magnificent as this.
+…plus, just look at the photos in this post — it’s a beauty that you must absolutely see!
+Other rice terraces won’t certainly be as magnificent as this.

 Contrary to popular belief, the Banaue Rice Terraces are NOT a part of the UNESCO World Heritage Sites.